LaunchCodeEducation/data-analysis/src/chapters/loops/range-options.rst

       :slug: RangeAndVariables

       start_value = int(input("Enter the FIRST number to print: "))
-      end_value = int(input("Enter the LAST number to print: "))
+      stop_value = int(input("Enter the LAST number to print: "))
       step_value = int(input("Enter the step value for the loop: "))

 .. admonition:: Warning

-   A common mistake for new coders is to forget that the end value in ``range`` is NOT assigned to the loop variable at any time.
+   A common mistake for new coders is to forget that the stop value in ``range`` is NOT assigned to the loop variable at any time.

 After you pasted in the ``input`` statements and ran the program, did you have to type ``0, 6, 1`` to get the numbers 0 - 5 to show in the console?
-The ``input`` statement implies that we want our typed end value to show up, but using the variable in ``range`` skips that number.
+The ``input`` statement implies that we want our typed stop value to show up, but using the variable in ``range`` skips that number.

 How do we fix this?